feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 12:45:00                  49.84                   0.79
     2020-05-15 13:00:00                  52.35                   0.65

-We can replace the nan with a number like this:
+We can replace the nan in the lag features with a number like this:

 .. code:: python